 The Hours to Degree (HTD) File contains information about students who are awarded first baccalaureate degrees with a single major within the academic year.
 For each student, this information is reported during the term his/her degree was awarded (Summer, Fall, or Spring).
 The course information for students reported on the file includes all post-secondary course work and their course work taken in high school and accepted as post-secondary credit after high school.
 To build the HTD File, IR sends a listing of students who were awarded their first baccalaureate degrees (single major only) during the reporting period (HTD population file) to staff within the University's Enterprise Resource Planning (ERP).
-(For purposes of this audit, the time period is Academic Year 2016-17 (Summer 2016, Fall 2016, Spring 2017).)
+(For purposes of this audit, the time period is Academic Year 2017-18 (Summer 2017, Fall 2017, Spring 2018).)
 ERP staff uses this listing to build the HTD Table and the Courses Taken Table for the HTD File submission to the BOG.
 From an IR business analyst, we obtained the HTD Table that was submitted to the BOG, for our time period.

 Comparison of IR HTD Population File to the University's Campus Solutions System Records (Source Records) Based on Employee Identification (EMPLID).
-We compared the EMPLID, Classification of Instructional Programs (CIP) code, and completed term records in the HTD Table submitted to the BOG (6,928 records) to the EMPLID, CIP code, and completed term records in our query results of degrees awarded during the Summer 2016, Fall 2016, and Spring 2017 terms (7,067 records), from the University's source Campus Solutions system.
-We determined that all of the 6,928 EMPLID, CIP code, and completed term records (100 percent) in the HTD Table matched such records in our Campus Solutions query results.
-For the Campus Solutions EMPLID records that indicated a baccalaureate degree was awarded in one of the three identified semesters, 139 were not found on the HTD Table submitted to the BOG.
-We reviewed information in Campus Solutions to determine whether they should have been included.
-Of these 139 student EMPLID numbers, 125 were correctly not included in the HTD Table because the students were awarded baccalaureate degrees with two majors or a baccalaureate degree and master's degree in the same term-thus not meeting the criterion for the reporting of single first baccalaureate degrees.
-The remaining 14 students' degrees were awarded retroactively (late degree posted more than one semester after the awarded term) and, as such, were not included in the corresponding SIFD Files for Summer 2016, Fall 2016, or Spring 2017.
-Because the SIFD Files are the source for records reported in the HTD Table, these 14 late degree records were not included on the HTD Table.
-This is considered immaterial to the total amount of EMPLIDs included in the HTD Table and does not affect FSU's performance on the metric.
-Thus, IR's HTD Table reconciled to the University's Campus Solutions records, within an immaterial amount, in terms of validation of the students included in the HTD Table.
+We compared the EMPLID, Classification of Instructional Programs (CIP) code, and completed term records in the HTD Table submitted to the BOG (7,148 records) to the EMPLID, CIP code, and completed term records in our query results of degrees awarded during the Summer 2017, Fall 2017, and Spring 2018 terms from the University's source Campus Solutions system.
+We determined that the HTD Table reconciled to the University's Campus Solutions records, within an immaterial amount, in terms of validation of the students included in the HTD Table.
 Based on this analysis, we have assurance that the HTD Table submitted to the BOG is complete and correctly includes the population of students who were awarded first baccalaureate degrees (single majors only) during the time period under review.